open-edge-insights/eii-azure-bridge/README.md

 The following sections cover the configuration of the aforementioned servies and then the generation of your Azure Deployment manifest.

-### EIS Azure Bridge
+### EII Azure Bridge

-The EIS Azure Bridge spans EIS and Azure IoT Edge Runtime environments, as such its configuration is a mix of EIS configuration and Azure IoT Edge module configuration properties.
+The EII Azure Bridge spans EII and Azure IoT Edge Runtime environments, as such its configuration is a mix of EII configuration and Azure IoT Edge module configuration properties.
 The configuration of the bridge is split between environmental variables specified in your Azure IoT Hub deployment manifest and the module's digital twin.
-Additionally, the digital twin for the EIS Azure Bridge module contains the entire configuration for the EIS services running in your edge environment.
+Additionally, the digital twin for the EII Azure Bridge module contains the entire configuration for the EII services running in your edge environment.

-The configuration of the EIS Message Bus is done in a method similar to that of the other EIS services, such as the Video Analytics service.
-To provided the configuration for the topics which the bridge should subscribe to, you must set the `Subscribers` list in the [modules/EISAzureBridge/config.json](./modules/EISAzureBridge/config.json) file.
-The list is comprised of JSON objects for every subscription you wish the EIS Azure Bridge to establish.
+The configuration of the EII Message Bus is done in a method similar to that of the other EII services, such as the Video Analytics service.
+To provided the configuration for the topics which the bridge should subscribe to, you must set the `Subscribers` list in the [modules/EIIAzureBridge/config.json](./modules/EIIAzureBridge/config.json) file.
+The list is comprised of JSON objects for every subscription you wish the EII Azure Bridge to establish.
 Below is an example of the configuration for subscribing to the the publications coming from the Video Analytics container.

 ```javascript